CodeSeeker99/codeseeker99.github.io/_posts/2021-02-04-how-is-a-stroke-treated.md

 ![CT Angiogram of brain]({{site.baseurl}}/images/angiobrain.jpg)
 <p style="text-align:center"> Image authors: <a href="http://www.ajnr.org/content/36/10/1834">here</a> </p>

 Finally, an MRI scan shows tissues of the brain in very high resolution.
 While this scan takes quite a bit of time, it provides a very high-quality image, from which blood circulation can be judged easily.
-Both CT scans are recommended to be performed if the patient is present in the ER within 6 hours of symptoms [[6](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6707502/)]
+CT scans are recommended to be performed if the patient is present in the ER within 6 hours of symptoms [[6](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6707502/)], whereas MRI scans are preferred for post-treatment uses.

 ![Difference between MRI and CT scans]({{site.baseurl}}/images/mri.png)
 <p style="text-align:center"> Image authors: <a href="https://healthcareplex.com/mri-vs-ct-scan/">here</a> </p>